akeneo/portal-helpcenter/content/md/enterprise-repository/2-remove-enterprise-edition-access.md

 On a project, when the system integrator changes, there is a transition phase where both system integrators need to have access to the Enterprise Repository.
 You can see the current system integrator on your project.

-1. First from the menu, go to `Projects console / Projects` and select your project.
+1. In the menu, go to `Projects console / Projects` and select your project.
 2. Open the `Enterprise Repository / Properties` sub-tab.

 ![Project stakeholders](../img/stakeholders_tab.jpg)

-Once the System Integrator is changed by Akeneo, only the current System Integrator manages the accesses to the Enterprise Repository.
+Once the System Integrator is changed by Akeneo, the current System Integrator is the only who can manage the accesses to the Enterprise Repository.
-Previous System Integrator access is preserved.
+The previous System Integrator access is preserved.

 ::: tips
 Once the transition phase is done, ask your Akeneo customer success manager to remove the access to the previous system integrator.